Sumaiya4949/datenbank-project-db/README.md

-Datebase tier of the full stack project for Datenbanken und Webtechnik course
+Datebase tier of the full stack project for Datenbanken und Webtechnik course.